awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 ### Q9\.
 How should I handle bounces?<a name="bn-q9"></a>

 You need to remove bounced addresses from your mailing list and stop sending mail to them immediately\.
 If you're a small sender, it might be sufficient to simply monitor bounces through email and manually remove bounced addresses from your mailing list\.
 If your volume is higher, you'll probably want to set up automation for this process, either by programmatically processing the mailbox where you receive bounces, or by setting up bounce notifications through Amazon SNS\.
-For more information, see [Monitoring Amazon SES email sending using notifications](monitor-sending-activity-using-notifications.md)\.
+For more information, see [Setting up event notification for Amazon SES](monitor-sending-activity-using-notifications.md)\.

 ### Q10\.
 Could my emails be bouncing because I've reached my sending quota?<a name="bn-q10"></a>